robertobloj/tensorflow-builder/README.rst

 .. code-block:: bash

+    cd ubuntu
     run.bat build

 When compilation process is done, you should see result file in output dir.
-For example for tensorflow 1.9 you can see compiled package:
+For example for tensorflow 1.9.0 you can see compiled package:

 .. code-block:: bash

-    c:/tmp/output/ubuntu/
+    c:\tmp\output\ubuntu\tensorflow_pkg\tensorflow-1.9.0-cp36-cp36m-linux_x86_64.whl

 .. _install from sources: https://www.tensorflow.org/install/install_sources
 .. _bazel: https://docs.bazel.build/